|

 Xenix - there was a lot of excitement in the market in the mid 1980s when 16 bit processors got enough disk space and memory to start running Unix.
 Systems based on Motorola's 68020 32 bit processor got a head start in the market because they were binary compatible with the 16 bit 68000 - which already had a bigger memory addressing range than the Intel chips at the time.
 And the 68020 also had hardware support for virtual memory management.
 Sun Microsystems' own Sun-3 workstations originally used Motorola chips.
 But most IHVs had big investments in Intel.
 So where could they turn to source a multi-user operating system?
 The surprising answer was Microsoft.
 I joined an ISV and VAR called Databix in 1986 which was using Zilog boxes running Xenix as its main Unix development platform.
 That was a problem because the Zilog Z8000 was a hardware dead end.
 (Within a year I had switched our Unix platform to Sun.
 But not the Sun platform you might think - see later.)
 Microsoft stopped developing and supporting Xenix which later got transferred to SCO.

-It also started warming about Xenix port to 8086 (this was outsourced to SCO).
-Historically XENIX became the most successful, in certain aspects groundbreaking, PC-based Unix before Linux.
-It was the only PC-friendly Unix and can be considered to be the first Unix with a decent customer support service ;-).
+Soon after the initial port to Zilog, Microsoft started warming to Xenix port to 8086.
+That was also outsourced to SCO and proved to be very shrewd decision like many other moves of Bill Gates made.
+PC 286 was around the corner and it provided real opportunity to Unix on microcomputer.
+386 was a little bit father but was pretty adequate microprocessor for full Unix implementation.
+Historically Microsoft XENIX became the first successful, in certain aspects groundbreaking, PC-based Unix.
+At the time it was the only PC-friendly Unix in existence and can be considered to be the first Unix with a decent customer support service ;-).
 Here is an interesting XENIX timeline from a Usenet post:

 1979 or 1980: Microsoft 'begs' Western Digital for a high-volume commercial license (binary license refused, source license bought) http://www.microsoft.com/billgates/speeches/industry&tech/uexpo.asp